NAACP leader in Florida quits over 'racist marginalization'

 Dr. Vanessa Toolsie, an elected vice president of the Orange County branch of the National Association for the Advancement of Colored People, became its leader in March when Tiffany Hughes resigned to run for a Florida legislative seat.

-Born in Trinidad of Indian descent, she posted a lengthy resignation letter on Facebook on Sunday, and then replaced it with a brief statement saying “I will NO LONGER tolerate ANY racism against me for being a #ProudBrownWoman of #SouthAsian and #Caribbean descent,” the Orlando Sentinel reported.
+Born in Trinidad of Indian descent, she posted a lengthy resignation letter on the NAACP branch’s Facebook page Sunday, the Orlando Sentinel reported.

-"The fact that I have consistently been made to endure this hateful racism in anti-racist spaces is abhorrently shameful, and in moving forward, let it be widely known that I have #ZEROtolerance for any further anti-Brown racism against me or anyone else.
-More to come. #STOPAAPIhate #BROWNandPROUD,” she wrote.
+She also placed a brief statement on her personal Facebook page, saying “I will NO LONGER tolerate ANY racism against me for being a #ProudBrownWoman of #SouthAsian and #Caribbean descent.”
+She added, “The fact that I have consistently been made to endure this hateful racism in anti-racist spaces is abhorrently shameful."

 “I am concerned about this person and the charges that were made,” John Cummings, a spokesman for the group, told the Sentinel.
 “We don’t want to overlook or dehumanize or, in any way, cause anybody problems or concern intentionally or unintentionally.”